 The first pegs I tried were pre-drilled rubber bungs from a home-brewing supplier.
 They have a taper, which gives them a dovetail grip.
 I drilled holes in concentric circles on the quadrants and fitted 8 mm tee nuts (the kind with prongs to hammer or press into the wood).
 8 mm bolts held the bungs firmly in place.
 There was a neat ring of 8 bungs on the bowl reversing jaws ready to grip almost any size of bowl.

-I expected the soft rubber to give a non-marking grip and accommodate small positioning errors.
-But the rubber bungs were a bad idea because they had too much give.
-So any but the lightest cuts would move the bowl in the jaws.
-Therefore I turned a set of wooden pegs to replace the bungs.
-Another option would be to make wooden jaws, fixed to the plates and turned to give a more even grip on the bowl.
+I expected the soft rubber to have a non-marking grip and accommodate small positioning errors.
+But the rubber bungs turned out to be a bad idea because they had too much ‘give’.
+I found that any but the lightest cuts could move the bowl in the chuck.
+My next move was to turn a set of wooden pegs to replace the bungs.
+Another option would be to make solid wooden jaws, fixed to the plates and turned to give a more even grip on the bowl.
+These would be less adaptable, so would have to be renewed from time to time.

 This was an easy job.
-I cut a number of short sections of a moderately soft timber and drilled an 8 mm hole right through the middle of each one.
+I cut short sections of a moderately soft timber (from an old curtain pole) and drilled an 8 mm hole right through the middle of each one.
 I mounted them in the lathe between a conical ‘dead’ centre in the headstock and a live centre in the tailstock.
 The dead centre had enough friction to drive the piece.
 Doing it this way ensured that the holes were central in the finished pegs.

-I turned the pegs all to the same size as the rubber bungs.
+I turned the pegs to the same size as the rubber bungs.
 They are 30 mm long, 30 mm wide at the top and 26 mm wide at the bottom.
-I could have used shorter pegs, but I had the bolts the right length for that size.
+I could have used shorter pegs, but I had Allen bolts the right length for that size.
 I used a parting tool and calipers to set the greatest and least diameters.
 A sharp spindle roughing gouge cut the slight taper.
 I used a skew chisel to square the ends so they would sit firmly on the quadrants.
+After using them, I found that changing the position of the pegs is more convenient if they are a tight fit on the bolts, so I added a little glue to the thread.
+This allows the pegs to be tightened in place on the quadrant without using a key.

 Testing the new pegs

 I used them to remove a temporary chucking tenon from the base of a Robinia bowl.
 They held better than the rubber bungs.
-But bowl reversing jaws of this type never give the most reliable grip and heavy cuts cannot be taken.
+But bowl reversing jaws of this type cannot be tightened too firmly or they will damage the bowl’s rim.
+They never give the most reliable grip and heavy cuts cannot be taken.
 Tailstock support will give more security.
-I can foresee that wooden pegs could mark or damage a fragile rim, so care will still be needed for that reason too.
+Even so, wooden pegs could mark or damage a fragile rim, so care is needed.
 I have heard of people using a rubber sleeve over a wooden core.
 Rubber tubing or even plastic hose pipe might work for this.